jmmcalex/orange-shine/README.md

 # orange-shine

-A simple web application to perform a search on a sqlite database seeded by json files
+A simple web application to perform a search on a SQLite database seeded by JSON files

 # Installation and Run
 To run this install the latest version of node.